VCCE/VCC/acia/ReadMe.txt

 File modes allow reading or writing to/from a windows file.
-After selecting the appropriate radio button in the Acia Interface config dialog the file name should be entered in the Name field.
-The file name will be saved in the Vcc ini file.
+After selecting the appropriate radio button in the Acia Interface config dialog the file name relative to user home directory should be
+entered in the Name field.
+For example: "test\myfile.txt" in the mae field refers to %USERPROFILE%\test\myfile.txt

-Important.
-You must turn off local echo to use File Mode with the os9 /t2 device before using it to move data to/from windows files. 'xmode /t2 -echo'  Failure to do so may result in I/O errors and possible hangs.
-Also make sure pause is off of overflows will occur.
+You should turn off local echo and pause on the os9 /t2 device to avoid I/O errors, eg: xmode /t2 -echo -pause

 There are two file modes,  File Read and File Write.
-When file read is set writes to acia are ignored.
-When file write is set reads from acia always return null chars in binary mode and EOF characters in text mode.
-It advised to not use binary mode with the os9 /t2.
+Read mode causes acia to receive characters from the file specified and write mode sends charactes.
+Writes in read mode are ignored and reads in write mode returns nulls.

 Text mode.
 When text mode is checked end of line translations (CR -> CRLF) are done and EOF characters are appended at the end of files.
 This is recommended when using /t2 in os9 unless attempting to write binary files to windows.
-Reading binary files is difficult under os9 because the sc6551 driver does not have a means other than <CR><ESC> sequence to detect the end of file.
+Reading binary files is difficult under os9 because the sc6551 driver does not report end of file conditions.
+For this reason acia.dll to avoid hangs appends a <CR><ESC> sequence when reading files regardless of text mode settings.

 Sending command output to a file can be done with something like 'dir -e > /t2' If doing a long listing it is better to place the